rizinorg/cutter/docs/source/contributing/code/development-guidelines.rst

 CutterCore Class
 ~~~~~~~~~~~~~~~~

-This is the main class where every link with r2 is made.
+This is the main class where every link with Rizin is made.
 It is *unique*
 across the whole process.
 To access it, simply call ``Core()``.

 Example: